BusKill/buskill-app/README.md

 # TODO

-1. Add Windows CI job for building a Windows .exe
-2. Figure out how to build a Mac release on gitlab shared runners in GCP (vagrant with libvirt?)
+1. Figure out how to build a Mac release on gitlab shared runners in GCP (vagrant with libvirt?)

 # License